Inventory Management

 Adjust Part Quantity

-To adjust part quantity click the action gear on the inventory list.
+To adjust part quantity, select the action gear from the Inventory list.

-Click on Receipt to increase quantity of a part.
+• Receipt – Increases the quantity of a part.

-Click on Issuance to decrease quantity of a part.
+• Issuance – Decreases the quantity of a part.

-Click on Purchase Order to create a Purchase Order record, which is used to track orders from a Vendor.
+• Purchase Order – Creates a Purchase Order record used to track orders from a vendor.

-Click on Transfer if you wish to move the quantity of the same part number from one warehouse to another.
+• Transfer – Moves quantities of the same part number from one warehouse to another.

 Part Receipt

-Clicking Receipt from the action gear will bring you to Receipt screen.
+Selecting Receipt from the action gear opens the Receipt screen.

-Enter the quantity received and unit cost.
-You can enter data into the other fields as you see fit.
-Click the Save button to add this quantity to the part.
+Enter the quantity received and the unit cost.
+Additional fields may be completed as needed.
+Select Save to add the quantity to the part.

 Part Issuance

-When parts are used work orders the quantity used will automatically be subtracted from the current stock level.
-If you wish to manually adjust the quantity to make it lower then an Issuance is needed.
+When parts are used on Work Orders, the quantity used is automatically deducted from the current stock level.
+To manually reduce the quantity, an Issuance must be created.

-Clicking Issuance from the action gear will bring you to the Issuance screen.
+Selecting Issuance from the action gear opens the Issuance screen.

 Back To Top